wfinn/foodle/README.md

 go get github.com/wfinn/foodle
 ```
 ## Features
+**Groups**
+Now there can be multiple votes at once, just go to /whatever to vote for whatever.

 **Comments** (Experimental)

 You can add comments to your vote, statistics will still work (if you use the correct syntax).